-As a popular fragrance with long roots in traditional medicine, lavender is renowned for its calming and soothing properties.
+As a popular fragrance with long roots in traditional medicine, lavender is renowned for its calming and soothing properties and can be seen as a form of alternative medicine.
 In fact, you might have read that it’s a balm for itchy skin and that it may have special hair health properties.

 For those of us dealing with dandruff (flaking of the scalp), that may sound too good to be true.
 But is it really a good idea to include lavender in your hair care routine?
-The truth is, lavender can be an effective tool in helping to manage an itchy, inflamed scalp…but only if you know how to use it properly.
+The truth is, these purple flowers can be an effective tool in helping to manage an itchy, inflamed scalp…but only if you know how to use it properly.

 In this article, we’ll show you how to do just that.
 But first, let’s break down some basics about this healing plant, and a bit more about the science behind dandruff.

-We imagine most people are familiar with the scent of lavender.
+We imagine most people are familiar with the scent of lavender plants.
 Even if you can’t identify the plant, you’re likely to recognize its distinctive fragrance around late spring or early summer during its blooming season.

 Stay with us, here.
 We’re about to get a little nerdy.
 Promise it’ll pay off.

 What most people casually call lavender can be any of several dozen plants from the genus Lavandula.
 These flowering plants are used in cooking and gardening as well as for their lovely scent and healing properties.
 And of course, lavender blooms inspired the name for the popular pale purple color.